MicrosoftDocs/azure-reference-other/studio-module-reference/convert-to-svmlight.md

 ### <a name="bkmk_PreparingData"></a>Preparing data for conversion

-To illustrate the conversion process, this example uses the **Blood Donor** dataset in Studio.
+To illustrate the conversion process, this example uses the **Blood Donor** dataset in Studio (classic).

 This sample dataset has the following format, in tabular form.